 In Lolita, a middle-aged man named Humbert Humbert becomes obsessed with a pre-pubescent girl named Dolores Haze, who he calls Lolita.
 After her mother's death, he takes her on a westward journey across the United States, passing himself off as her father and sexually assaulting her in private.

-Though Nabokov was famously private and never admitted he was inspired by Sally's case, Weinman said there are too many similarities for it to be a coincidence.
+Though Nabokov was famously private and never admitted he was inspired by Horner's case, Weinman said there are too many similarities for it to be a coincidence.